 If you decide to hand groom your Westie, you’re going to need to learn the technique and use a hand-stripping tool to do it right.
 However, it’s best to take your dog to a professional groomer if you’re a beginner.

-Alternatively, you can clip the dog’s hair.
+Alternatively, you can clip your Westie’s hair.
 Be careful not to cut the undercoat; you only need to do enough to keep the hair in check.
 Don’t forget to clip around the feet, ears, and eyes.
 For general grooming, use a slicker brush to groom the Westie’s coat occasionally to prevent matting, remove dead hairs, and keep the coat tangle-free.

 How Often Should You Bathe Your Westie?